MicrosoftDocs/dynamics-365-project-operations/articles/psa/time-entry-extensibility-v3.md

 ---
 title: Customize weekly time entry
-description: This topic provides information about how to implement custom business rules that support an organization's practices.
+description: This article provides information about how to implement custom business rules that support an organization's practices.
 author: stsporen
 ms.custom:
   - dyn365-projectservice